simple-access-layer/source/README.md

 Background
 ----------

-This middeware was developed for the Joint European Torus to provide a unified method of access on top of a range of legacy storage technologies.
-The missleware was built to be a general access method where JET was one user.
+This middleware was developed for the Joint European Torus to provide a unified method of access on top of a range of legacy storage technologies.
+The middleware was built to be a general access method where JET was one user.
 As such it should be generally useful to the wider community.

 Dr Alex Meakins - 12-12-2018.